 Today I am overcome with our God who loves to restore.
 He restores broken lives, broken hearts and broken worlds.
 March will always be a reminder to me that when our lives are broken by grief, He will restore.
-There is not any one way that He restores, but He always knows what He is doing and He is big enough to handle even our deepest grief.
+There is not any one way He restores, but He always knows what He is doing and He is big enough to handle even our deepest grief.
 He is the restoring God.

 Ten years ago today marks the day my heart felt like it shattered in a million pieces all at once.
 The heaviness in my chest was physical and the pain was so deep that I couldn’t breathe.
 I would lay in bed, heart racing, wondering if I would ever sleep again and wake in the morning wishing I could sleep the day away.
 A grief enveloped every part of my being and was so deep I couldn’t even go to the store out of fear I would break down.
 That fear was not unfounded.
 On a day where my heart felt a ray of light, I ventured out and ended up in a heap of tears in the arms of a near stranger in an aisle at Wal-Mart.
 Friends would call and fill in the gaps of time to make sure that someone was always near.
 Our marriage didn’t weather grief like the movies portray.
-The grief blasted a gulf between us because we now know we handle grief in the most opposite ways two human beings could.
+The grief blasted a gulf between us because we now know we handle grief in the most opposite ways two human beings can.
 It seemed pain surrounded and filled every corner of our home in that season.
 Our kids were sad, we were sad and it seemed relief was nowhere to be found.
 God surrounded us and He felt so near, but the sadness was still all consuming.
 Most of all, I felt empty of the life I had just held.
 Our little girl, the one we had just bought a bigger house to make room for; the one Josiah, our oldest son, had prayed for; the one we had dreams for; the one we had anticipated with much excitement was gone.
 Just like that – a whisper of a life and she left.

 March 14th, 2007, we went for our routine 20 week ultrasound.
 I had noticed an absence of movement in the previous days.
 I had heard the heartbeat just a few weeks before and all looked good.
 I remember trembling while the nurse was weighing me.
 The morning I had held in anticipation now seemed foreboding.
 I lay on the ultrasound table and slowly turned toward the screen.
 The image of our little girl came up.
 She was strangely still.
 The nurse frowned and listened for the heartbeat and I strained to hear something, anything.
 “Shouldn’t I be hearing something?”
 No answer.
 “Why can’t I hear anything?”
 I demanded.
 She pushed more buttons.
 “I have to go get the doctor.”
 She turned and left.
 My whole body went hot and then cold.
 I looked at John stone-faced and said, “The baby died.”
 He tried to calm me.
 “You don’t know that.”
 “Yes.
 I. Do.”
 I felt much too controlled.
 The doctor came in and started with the words, “I’m sorry….” and to this day, I don’t remember what he said.
 From the words I did understand, I gathered I would go to labor and delivery and the delivery would be a fairly normal one, but there would be nothing normal about it because in a normal delivery you leave with a baby and I would be leaving without ours.